muckee/discord-py-message-filter/README.md

 Step 6) Invite the bot to your server by visiting the URL.

-Step 7) On your server, make the bot run in the background by issuing the command `python main.py &` (or use nohup) from the project root directory.
+Step 7) On your server, make the bot run in the background by issuing the command `python main.py &` (or use nohup) from the project root directory